-Following the AFT-3, the RAID project has obtained bridge period funding from the NSF.
-A subset of the drill equipment, including the Fluid Recirculation System (FRS) has been returned to the U.S. for maintenance and modification.
-Much of this work will be carried out by Matrix Drilling Products in Lewisburg, TN.
-Through IDP's Cooperative Agreement and with NSF approval, an IDP engineer familiar with the RAID system will provide advice, feedback and evaluation of engineering proposals.
-The IDP engineer may also periodically visit Matrix Drilling Products to provide feedback on the modifications being made.
+Following the AFT-3, the RAID project obtained supplemental funding from the NSF in order to carry out further upgrades and maintain system readiness for future deployment.
+A subset of the drilling equipment, including the Fluid Recirculation System (FRS), was returned to the U.S. for maintenance and modification.
+Much of this work is being carried out by Matrix Drilling Products in Lewisburg, TN.
+Through IDP's Cooperative Agreement and with NSF approval, an IDP engineer familiar with the RAID system is providing periodic advice, feedback and evaluation of engineering proposals.
+The IDP engineer also periodically visits Matrix Drilling Products to provide feedback on the modifications being made.
 Ultimately, the RAID team envisions drilling on the polar plateau in search of the oldest ice and bedrock samples.